 My passion for childbirth caught me by surprise.

-If you live on the North Shore of Boston and are interested in working with a doula during your pregnancy and birth, please be in touch.
-I joyfully support all types of families (LGBTQ+ families, single parent families, whatever your family looks like you are welcome here and deserve birth support).
+If you live in the Boston area and are interested in working with a doula during your pregnancy and birth, please be in touch.
+I joyfully support all types of families (LGBTQ+ families, solo parents, whatever your family looks like you are welcome here and deserve birth support).
 I would love to meet you!